The Winter of Our Discontent

 The Winter of Our Discontent is John Steinbeck's last novel, published in 1961.
 The title comes from the first two lines of William Shakespeare's Richard III: "Now is the winter of our discontent / Made glorious summer by this sun [or son] of York".
-Steinbeck's only work to entirely take place on the East Coast, the setting is based in Sag Harbor, New York.
+It is Steinbeck's only work to take place entirely on the East Coast of the United States; it is primarily set in Sag Harbor, New York.

 Plot summary

 The story mainly concerns Ethan Allen Hawley of New Baytown, New York, a former member of Long Island's aristocratic class.
-Ethan's late father lost the family fortune, and thus Ethan works as a grocery store clerk in the store his family once owned.
-His wife Mary and their children resent their mediocre social and economic status, and do not value the honesty and integrity that Ethan struggles to maintain amidst a corrupt society.
-These external factors and his own psychological turmoil lead Ethan to abandon his inherent integrity in order to reclaim his former status and wealth.
+Ethan's late father lost the family fortune and thus Ethan works as a grocery store clerk in the store his family once owned.
+His wife Mary and their children resent their mediocre social and economic status and do not value the honesty and integrity that Ethan struggles to maintain amidst a corrupt society.
+These external factors and his own psychological turmoil lead him to abandon his inherent integrity in order to reclaim his former status and wealth.

 Ethan's decision to gain wealth and power is influenced by criticisms and advice from people he knows.
-His acquaintance Margie urges him to accept bribes; the bank manager (whose ancestors Ethan blames for his family's misfortunes) urges him to be more ruthless.
+His acquaintance Margie urges him to accept bribes and the bank manager (whose ancestors Ethan blames for his family's misfortunes) urges him to be more ruthless.
 Ethan's friend Joey, a bank teller, even gives Ethan a lesson on how to rob a bank and get away with it.

-On discovering that the current store owner, Italian immigrant Alfio Marullo, may be an illegal immigrant, Ethan makes an anonymous tip to the Immigration and Naturalization Service.
-After Marullo is taken into custody, he transfers ownership of the store to Ethan through the actions of the very government agent that caught him.
-Marullo gives Ethan the store because he believes Ethan is honest and deserving.
-Ethan also considers, plans, and mentally rehearses a bank robbery, failing to perform it only because of external circumstances.
-Eventually, he manages to become powerful in the town by taking possession of a strip of land needed by local businessmen to build an airport; he gets the land from Danny Taylor, the town drunkard and Ethan's childhood best friend, by a will made by Danny and slipped under the door of the store.
-The will was drawn without any spoken agreement some time after Ethan gave Danny money for the purpose of sending Danny to receive treatment for alcoholism.
-Danny assures him that drunks are liars and that he will just drink the money away, and this is indeed confirmed when Danny is found dead with empty bottles of whiskey and sleeping pills.
+On discovering that the current store owner, Italian American Alfio Marullo, may be an illegal immigrant, Ethan makes an anonymous tip to the Immigration and Naturalization Service.
+After Marullo is taken into custody, he transfers ownership of the store to Ethan because he believes Ethan is honest and deserving.
+Ethan also considers, plans and rehearses a bank robbery, failing to perform it only because of external circumstances.
+He gives Danny Taylor, the town drunk and his childhood friend, money to drink himself to death and Danny leaves an important piece of land to Ethan's wife in his will.